 - oat flour - a super healthy flour that can be bought or made from rolled oats or use all purpose flour, just use less because oat flour is lighter.

 - flax seed eggs or unsweetened apple sauce - either is a great egg replacer.
+Flax seeds are high in fiber so great for digestion and studies show they have a positive impact on blood cholesterol.

 - organic cane sugar - I love Wholesome brand but any cane sugar will work.